 Rural recycling has always been a challenge across the United States, however the communities within McDonough County are resilient and always looking for ways to solve local issues.
-That is why the Macomb Women’s Club, a chapter of the Greater Federation of Women’s Club (GWFC), has partnered with University of Illinois Extension to explore possibilities to make community recycling a viable option for all residents within the county.
+That is why the Macomb Women’s Club, a chapter of the General Federation of Women’s Club (GWFC), has partnered with University of Illinois Extension to explore possibilities to make community recycling a viable option for all residents within the county.

 Advocating to protect the environment since 1896, the GFWC is launching a project to explore recycling options for a rural and business recycling program within McDonough County.